Why Toronto must ban Gas Leaf Blowers (GLBs)

 • The blown dust from yard cleanup operations blows all the stuff that’s on the ground up into the air contains animal feces, molds, bacteria, fungus, fertilizer, and pesticides.

-• Dust from the street contains metals, including lead, carbon black from tire wear and asbestos from brake pad wear.
-All are carcinogens.
-According to a recent report issued by researchers at Imperial College London, “There is emerging evidence that rubber tire wear particles and other particulate matter may contribute to a range of negative health impacts including heart, lung, developmental, reproductive, and cancer outcomes.”
+• According to a recent report issued by researchers at Imperial College London, “There is emerging evidence that microplastic particles released from car tire wear and tear, and other particulate matter may contribute to a range of negative health impacts including a greater risk of heart and lung disease, cancer, neurodegenerative disease, infertility, birth defects and organ damage .”

 • Outdoor fine particulate air pollution (PM2.5) contributes to millions of deaths around the world each year, but much less is known about the long-term health impacts of other particulate air pollutants including ultrafine particles (a.k.a. nanoparticles) which are in the nanometer size range (<100 nm), widespread in urban environments, and not currently regulated.
 Long-term exposure to outdoor ultrafine particulate matter was associated with increased risk of mortality.
-We estimated the mortality burden for outdoor ultrafine particles in Montreal and Toronto, to be approximately 1100 additional non accidental deaths every year.
+It’s estimated the mortality burden for outdoor ultrafine particles in Montreal and Toronto, to be approximately 1100 additional non accidental deaths every year.
 As outdoor ultrafine particles are not currently regulated, there is great potential for future regulatory interventions to improve population health by targeting these common outdoor air pollutants. “

 American Journal of Respiratory and Central Care Medicine, June 24, 2024